Football hooliganism: United Kingdom

+Birmingham City's multi-racial hooligan element gained the nickname "Zulus" because of the chant the Firm gave during build ups to fights with other firms.
+As explained in "One Eyed Baz's" Barrington Pattersons biography (ISBN 978-1-84358-811-5), confirming the firm's nickname was not derived from derogatory chanting by other firms.

 In March 2002, the Seaburn Casuals (a Sunderland A.F.C. firm) fought with hooligans from the Newcastle Gremlins in a pre-arranged clash near the North Shields Ferry terminal, in what was described as "some of the worst football related fighting ever witnessed in the United Kingdom".
 The leaders of the Gremlins and Casuals were both jailed for four years for conspiracy, with 28 others jailed for various terms, based on evidence gained after police examined the messages sent by mobile phone between the gang members on the day.

-In February 2015, before Chelsea FC played against Paris Saint-Germain F.C.
-Four Chelsea football fans were convicted of racist violence and given suspended prison sentences after a black citizen was pushed off a Paris Métro in Paris while fans chanted: "We’re racist, we’re racist, and that’s the way we like it".
-The four men were ordered to pay €10,000 to the black commuter they pushed off Métro carriage.

-In December 2018, a Napoli fan by the name of Mattia, who attended a champions league group stage match between Liverpool and Napoli as a gift from his parents, claims to have been attacked by a group of seven Liverpool hooligans who surrounded him upon leaving the stadium.
+In December 2018, a Napoli fan who attended a Champions League group stage match between Liverpool and Napoli as a gift from his parents, said that he was attacked by a group of seven Liverpool hooligans who surrounded him upon leaving the stadium.
 He was said to have been admitted to Royal Liverpool University Hospital with a fractured cheekbone and trauma to one eye.
 But it was apparently only after flagging down a car that he and a friend managed to get help.
-"I thought I was going to die," is the chilling quote attributed to the victim.
-The reports stress that this was an attack on a lone fan and not a fight between rival groups.
+The victim was quoted as saying "I thought I was going to die."
+Some reports have stressed that this was an attack on a lone fan and not a fight between rival groups.

-On the final day of the UEFA Euro 2020 (which was played in 2021 due to the COVID-19 pandemic), the final between Italy and England was marred as riots broke out at the entrance to Wembley Stadium, and in both Leicester Square and Trafalgar Square.
-86 people were arrested by police that day.
+On the day of the UEFA Euro 2020 final (which was played in 2021 due to the COVID-19 pandemic), the match between England and Italy was marred as riots broke out at the entrance to Wembley Stadium, and in both Leicester Square and Trafalgar Square; 86 people were arrested by police.